classiebit/addchat-docs/resources/docs/1.0/introduction.md

 - Easy to install & update
 - Use existing users database
 - Multi-purpose, use it as Helpdesk, Customer support, User-to-user chatting and much more...

+---

+>{primary} AddChat never modifies your existing database tables or records.
+And it never breaks down any of your website functionality.

+---

+>{success} AddChat is fully tested and ready to be used in production websites.

+---

 <a name="Technical-Specification"></a>